klenov/advancedSerial/README.md

 // short method names are also available aSerial.p("x = ").p(x).p("y = ").pln(y);
 ```
-You cand find a basic example [here](https://github.com/klenov/advancedSerial/blob/master/examples/Basic/Basic.ino).
+You cand find a complete example [here](https://github.com/klenov/advancedSerial/blob/master/examples/Basic/Basic.ino).

 **2. Verbosity levels:**
 There are four verbosity levels.
 The order in terms of verbosity, from least to most is `v, vv, vvv, vvvv`.
 You can choose at wich verbosity level a message will be printed and also set a filtering threshold.
 Only the masseges less or equally verbose to the treshold level will be printed.
-It maybe easier to see this in the example:
+It may be easier to see this in the example:
 ```Arduino
 void setup() {
   Serial.begin(9600);